 An IBS-friendly twist on the Thai classic, this low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

-- 8 oz. rice noodles
+- 8 ounces rice noodles

-- 3 Tbsp. garlic-infused olive oil
+- 3 tablespoons garlic-infused olive oil

-- 1 lb. shrimp, peeled and deveined
+- 1 pound uncooked medium or large shrimp, peeled and deveined

 - 1 red bell pepper, thinly sliced

 - ¼ cup granulated sugar